ybian/smartim/README.md

 $ im-select com.apple.keylayout.US # change your active input method
 ```

-## But my default keyboard is not US English
+## What should I do if my default keyboard is not US English?

-SmartIM will assume your default keyboard is UE English (com.apple.keylayout.US).
+SmartIM assumes your default keyboard is UE English (com.apple.keylayout.US).
 If you want to change this,
 please add the following line to your `.vimrc`:

 `let g:smartim_default = '<your_default_keyboard_id>'`